 Where to book your private island hopping tour

-We recommend you to book your tour 1-2 days before and tell them you would like to leave the earliest possible in the morning, which is usually around 8 am.
+We recommend you book your tour 1-2 days before and tell them you would like to leave as early as possible in the morning, which is usually around 8 am.
 The meeting point is at their office, and they will take you to the boat from here.

 Wanderlust Travel El Nido offers group tours as well.
 It’s not only for private boat tours.

 The Price for the boat (crew, lunch, snorkeling gear included) was 8’000 pesos (150 $).
 Besides, we had to pay 200 pesos (4 $) per person for the Environmental fee.
 This fee is valid for ten days, so if you do several different island hopping tours in Bacuit Bay within this time, you won’t have to pay for it again.

 What to pack for your island hopping tour

 - Dry bag for your camera & phone